actionsflow/actionsflow/docs/workflow.md

 **Context and expression syntax for Actionsflow on**:

-You can access context information in workflow triggers, you need to use specific syntax to tell Actionsflow to evaluate a variable rather than treat it as a string.
+You can access context information in workflow triggers.
+You need to use specific syntax to tell Actionsflow to evaluate a variable rather than treat it as a string:

 ```yaml
 ${{ <context> }}
 ```

-For now, you can use [`secrets`](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets), and [`github`](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#github-context) as trigger's context, the two objects are set by Github actions, you can use them in trigger config.
+For now, you can use [`secrets`](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) and [`github`](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions#github-context) as trigger's context.
+The two objects are set by Github actions and you can use them in the trigger config.
 For example:

 ```yaml
 on: